Tony Gilham Racing

 Tony Gilham driving for Team HARD in the 2012 British Touring Car Championship at Thruxton.

 Jake Hill driving for Team HARD in the 2017 British Touring Car Championship at Knockhill.

 Team HARD entered two Ginetta G55 Supercup cars in the 2019 Britcar night races at Brands Hatch.

 A Ginetta G55 Supercup run by Team HARD, driven by Joshua Jackson and Simon Orange and competing in the GT Cup Championship.

 A Porsche 991 GT3 Cup run by Team HARD, Ben Clayden and Sam Randon and competing in the GT Cup Championship.

-Tony Gilham Racing (Team HARD.
-Racing), competing as Re.Beverages and Bartercard with Team HARD., Autobrite Direct with Millers Oils. and Go-Fix with Autoaid Breakdown. currently, was a British motor racing team based in Dartford, Kent and founded by Tony Gilham.
-The team raced under the Team HARD. banner in the British Touring Car Championship until the end of 2013.
+Tony Gilham Racing, also known as Team HARD., was a British motor racing teamfounded by Tony Gilham.
+The team most notably raced with sponsors as their entrant names, such as Re.Beverages and Bartercard and Autobrite Direct with Miller Oils.
+The team was later bought out by Bob Sharpless' Un-Limited Motorsport in 2024.

 They competed in the British Touring Car Championship, Volkswagen Racing Cup, Ginetta GT4 Supercup, Mini Challenge UK and the GT Cup series.